garrandall/popular-music-data/tracks/slick-willie-hutch.md

 Do do do do
 (do do do do)
 Aw yeah, (Aw yeah)
-Doooooooooooooo, do do do do doo
+Doo, do do do do doo
-Doooooooooooooo, do do do do doo
+Doo, do do do do doo
 Ohhhhhh
 Slick ain't never got no dough (Damn sure busted man) All he wanna do is go get smoke or try to cop some blow Oh no no no
 Ohhh slick
-Dooo dooo doo dooo
+Doo doo doo doo
-(Dooo dooo doo dooo)
+(Doo doo doo doo)
-Dooo dooo doo dooo doo
+Doo doo doo doo doo
-(Dooo dooo doo doo doo)
+(Doo doo doo doo doo)
-Do do do dooo
+Do do do doo
-(Do do do dooo)
+(Do do do doo)
 Do da loo do
 (do da loo do)
 Aw now Slick ain't got no regrets